-The notes on modules summarize the data requirements and other operational considerations in 10-15 pages designed to provide sufficient guidance to initiate the development of the accounts.
+The notes on modules summarize the data requirements and other operational considerations designed to provide sufficient guidance to initiate the development of the accounts.
 The notes also provide reference information for additional publications that will support the full development of the accounts and provide information on extensions and linkages that can be exploited once the accounts and tables are in place.